 Mia hesitated.
 “It’s just a stray,” she told herself, attempting to dismiss the thought.
 Yet her feet wouldn’t move.
 She stood there, raindrops streaming down her face, as if the kitten’s loneliness had rooted her to the spot.
 Finally, with a sigh that was half frustration, half surrender, she approached.

 “Hey, little one,” she murmured, crouching down.
+The kitten flinched at first, shrinking further into the corner.

 The article is not finished.
 Click on the next page to continue.